 The Department of Nutritional Sciences offers Master of Science and Doctor of Philosophy degrees.
+University of Connecticut undergraduates can pursue a fast track pathway (4 + 1 program) that allows them to earn both a Bachelor of Science degree and a Master of Science degree in five years.
 Students elect to emphasize one of three overlapping areas in human nutrition: Molecular Nutrition, Metabolism, and Community Nutrition.
 Each emphasis area is interdisciplinary in approach and is supported by a broad range of local, national, and international collaborations.
 The Master’s program usually requires a thesis and the Ph.D. program requires a dissertation.

 Master of Science